MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 The driver requirements are:

--   Register your "camera" (the Custom Media Source) device interface under the KSCATEGORY\_VIDEO\_CAMERA category so it can be enumerated.
+-   Register your "camera" (the Custom Media Source) device interface under the [KSCATEGORY_VIDEO_CAMERA](https://docs.microsoft.com/windows-hardware/drivers/install/kscategory-video-camera) category so it can be enumerated.

 > [!NOTE]
-> To allow enumeration by legacy DirectShow applications, your driver will need to also register under the KCATEGORY\_VIDEO and KSCATEGORY\_CAPTURE.
+> To allow enumeration by legacy DirectShow applications, your driver will need to also register under the [KSCATEGORY_VIDEO](https://docs.microsoft.com/windows-hardware/drivers/install/kscategory-video) and [KSCATEGORY_CAPTURE](https://docs.microsoft.com/windows-hardware/drivers/install/kscategory-capture).

--   Add a registry entry under the device interface node (use the AddReg directive in your driver INF's DDInstall.Interface section) which declares the CoCreate-able CLSID of your Custom Media Source's COM object.
+-   Add a registry entry under the device interface node (use the AddReg directive in your driver INF DDInstall.Interface section) which declares the CoCreate-able CLSID of your Custom Media Source COM object.
 This must be added using the following registry value name: CustomCaptureSourceClsid.

 This allows the "camera" source to be discovered by applications and when activated, informs the Frame Server service to intercept the activation call and re-route it to the CoCreated Custom Media Source.

 ### Sample INF

-Here's a sample of how a typical INF would look for a Custom Media Source stub driver:
+The following sample shows a typical INF for a Custom Media Source stub driver:

 ```INF
 ;/*++